sumbach/modern-cljs/doc/tutorial-19.md

 git checkout -b clojars
 ```

-Now open each `project.clj` and update their project name and
+Now open each `project.clj` and update the project name and
-dependencies by using your clojars' group name as follows:
+dependencies by using your clojars group name as follows:

 ```clj
 ;;; shoreleave-core